Yamaha Pacifica PAC112V guitar review (“I like it EXCEPT …”)

 Hey, I’m Karol (like Karl not Carol).
 I’ve been playing guitar for 20+ years, but I’m still an amateur and learning every day.
 In my younger years I played in a band, but nowadays it’s for fun.

 Why should you listen to this review?
 Because I don’t care about selling you anything and I want to help you make an informed choice about the Yamaha PAC112V.
 I started Art Of Shred because I was unimpressed with the obviously biased guitar and musical equipment reviews online.
-Keep in mind, of course, that these are just my views.
+I only get possibly paid if you use one of the links on this page to purchase the PAC112V, but that doesn’t change your price.
+Also keep in mind, of course, that these are just my views.
 I don’t know everything and my opinions are my opinions.

 Yamaha Pacifica PAC112V